toxicity1985/atoum-documentation/source/en/option_cli.rst

 -d <directories> / --directories <directories>
 ==============================================

 This option lets you specify the tests directory(ies) to run.
+You can also :ref:`configure it<configuration-test>`.

 .. code-block:: shell